LasneF/quobix.com/content/articles/how-to-get-nothing-done/index.md

 Look at **_all those meetings_** on your calendar.
 Impressive!

-The problem with meetings is that they generally save time for most participants.
+The problem with meetings is that they generally waste time for most participants.
 Many are '_group_' meetings, where a **_few people talk_**, and everyone else _listens_.

 Every second we **_sit doing nothing_** in a meeting is a second we're **wasting being productive**.